dustinpfister/blog_posts/_posts/threejs-mesh-material-index.md

 ---
-title: Using an array of materials, and setting material index values in three.js
+title: Arrays of materials, and material index values in threejs
 date: 2018-05-14 09:54:00
 tags: [js,three.js]
 layout: post
 categories: three.js
 id: 187
-updated: 2023-03-17 13:44:54
+updated: 2023-07-17 12:56:40
-version: 1.42
+version: 1.43
 ---

 When working with a [Mesh Object](/2018/05/04/threejs-mesh/) in [threejs](https://threejs.org/) a single instance of a material can be passed to the mesh constructor as the second argument, after the geometry.
 This is fine if I am okay with every face in the [geometry](/2018/04/14/threejs-geometry/) being skinned with the same material, otherwise I might want to do something else.
 Often just the use of one material is fine as the state of the [uv attribute](/2021/06/09/threejs-buffer-geometry-attributes-uv/) of the [buffered geometry instance](/2021/04/22/threejs-buffer-geometry/) is in a state in which it will work well with the textures that I am using with one or more of the material map options.
 However another option might be to not have just one material, but an array of [materials](/2018/04/30/threejs-materials/) and then have a way to set what the material index value is for each face in the geometry.
+Also an array of materials might need to be used in conjugation with uv mapping as well as I might want some surfaces to be effected by one material, while using another for the rest.

 When working with an array of materials there is a property of a [face3](/2018/05/11/threejs-face3/) instance in the geometry of the mesh that is of interest when setting the material index property of the faces, or at least that was the case with the old Geometry Constructor that was removed in r125 of threejs.
 So then there is how to go about setting material index values with an instance of the [Buffered Geometry constructor](https://threejs.org/docs/#api/en/core/BufferGeometry.groups) that is still part of the core of the three.js library in late versions of threejs.
 In this post then I will be touching base on this topic of working with an array of materials in a threejs project then, rather than alternatives to doing so such as uv mapping, or having [groups of objects](/2018/05/16/threejs-grouping-mesh-objects/) which would be yet another option for this sort of thing.